Captain Glenn R. Jamison, Executive Officer

 While Commanding Officer of the Black Eagles, his squadron completed two combat deployments for Operation ENDURING FREEDOM and earned consecutive Commander, Naval Air Forces Battle “E” Awards for 2008 and 2009.
 His next assignment was as Executive Assistant to the Director, Air Warfare, Chief of Naval Operations N88.
 He departed the Navy Staff in July 2011 to commence Aviation Nuclear Officer training.

-Dienna has accumulated more than 2400 flight hours and 638 arrested landings.
-His awards include the Defense Meritorious Service Medal, Strike/Flight Air Medal (four awards), Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (three awards) and various campaign and service awards.
-He is a graduate of the U.S. Naval War College, College of Continuing Education, and holds a Master of Science degree in Global Leadership from the University of San Diego.
+Captain Jamison has accumulated more than 4,200 flight hours and 600 carrier landings in 47 different aircraft types.
+He is a recipient of the Navy and Marine Association Leadership Award and is authorized to wear the Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Strike/Flight Air Medal (four awards), Navy Commendation Medal (five awards), and various other medals, unit and campaign awards.
+He is also a graduate of the Joint Forces Staff College and holds a Master of Science degree in Aviation Systems Engineering from the University of Tennessee Space Institute.